12 Best ClickUp Alternatives & Competitors in 2026

 Capterra review

-Find the right ClickUp alternative for you
+Find the best ClickUp alternative for you

 So which one of these tools is the best alternative to ClickUp?
 The answer entirely depends on the reason you are looking for an alternative in the first place.
 ClickUp is a highly versatile tool that can be used in many different ways, so it's important to keep in mind that there is no single "best" ClickUp substitute that would work equally well for all types of teams and use cases.